josuerzz/interview-simulator/README.md

 ### Instruction: ###

 * You have 40 seconds to answer the question
-* if you have answer that question already then you can click the button to change the question
+* if you already answered that question, you can click the button to change the question

 *Enjoy it!*